-Survival trumps ownership.
+Survival trumps property ownership.
 And life itself comes with no guarantee that others must respect any ownership claims at all.
 But in a human society we mutually agree to an abstraction called “rights” as a means of non-violently settling disputes that might otherwise devolve into an interminable struggle for survival itself.
-The right to live need not be legally enshrined by a society in order to underpin its continuing existence.
+Thus, the right to live, even if it were not legally enshrined into law, underpins society’s existence.

 Equally, the right of free speech has no meaning where the right to live is not first and faithfully secured.
 So the right to life supersedes all other rights: it is the prerequisite to all other rights.
 And, at least to the extent we would not imperil or sacrifice our own lives in the offing, we are obligated to defend the lives of the law abiding.

 A moral society, however, would only ensure the survival of those adults who could not otherwise ensure survival for themselves: not those who refused to do so — solely those who lacked the competence or an alternative to do so, i.e. “relatively-innocent” adults.

 Our current system of taxation and welfare programs, in handing out essentially coerced contributions, makes far too little effort to identify those few adults who respect others’ rights yet truly face immediate jeopardy to their lives.
 Too many recipients of government support actively defraud the system, endangering both the accepted legitimacy and the fiscal solvency of the system itself.